bkleinen/bkleinen.github.io/ss2017/info2/labs/lab-01.md

 3. Joseph wants to book, but there are no seats available.
 4. Otto has a booking he wants to cancel.

+### 3. Tooling: Dip a toe into Eclipse

+Install Eclipse (if on your own computer), choose a workspace location and create a first project with one class that prints out "Hello <something you fancy>" on the command line, or does something else.
+Add a main() method.
+Add an unit test class and a test, and make sure you know how to run both the main() method as well as the unit test in eclipse.

 ## Lab Report / What to turn in

 Your report is due the night before your next lab; refer to moodle for